 Helms affected the lives of North Carolinians before he became a Senator.
 I have an old friend named Mike who remembers the anguish Jesse caused his family in 1968 when Helms was editorial director of WRAL-TV in Raleigh.

 Mike’s father, a Methodist minister, was moving the family from Raleigh to Charlotte.
 But he was having trouble selling their house.
-One day he got a call from a black man who said the real estate agent wouldn’t show him the house.
+One day he got a call from an African American man who said the real estate broker wouldn’t show him the house.
 My friend’s father made his own deal to sell to this man.

 When word got out that a black family was moving into this previously all-white neighborhood, Helms was apoplectic.
 He went on the air with a scathing editorial denouncing the minister and accusing him of “blockbusting.”